mi2-warsaw/FSelectorRcpp/README.md

 # [FSelectorRcpp](http://mi2-warsaw.github.io/FSelectorRcpp/)
-Rcpp (free of Java/Weka) implementation of [FSelector](https://cran.r-project.org/web/packages/FSelector/index.html) entropy-based feature selection algorithms with sparse matrix support.
+Rcpp (free of Java/Weka) implementation of [FSelector](https://cran.r-project.org/web/packages/FSelector/index.html) entropy-based feature selection algorithms with a sparse matrix support.

 If something is missing or not clear - please chat with us on our [slack](https://fselectorrcpp.slack.com/messages/general/)?